 Shammi Kapoor is truly missed!

-On the 87th birth anniversary of Shammi Kapoor, we pay a tribute to the legendary star with a collection of rare candid pictures with some interesting facts about him.
-We remember the Bollywood legend Shammi Kapoor through these images
+On the 8th death anniversary of Shammi Kapoor, we pay a tribute to the legendary star with a collection of rare candid pictures with some interesting facts about him.
+We remember Bollywood legend Shammi Kapoor through these images